Vinnie Pasquantino Player Props: Royals vs. Blue Jays

-The Kansas City Royals and Vinnie Pasquantino, who went 0-for-1 last time in action, take on Alek Manoah and the Toronto Blue Jays at Kauffman Stadium, Wednesday at 7:40 PM ET.
+On Thursday, Vinnie Pasquantino (coming off going 0-for-2) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Blue Jays.
+In his last game he had a hitless showing (0-for-2) against the Blue Jays.

 Vinnie Pasquantino Game Info & Props vs. the Blue Jays